On displaceability of pre-Lagrangian fibers in contact toric manifolds: Methods for displacing.

-Since Hamiltonian vector field corresponding to $h_t$ is unique it follows that $d\pi\circ X_{\widetilde{h}_t}=X_{h_t}\circ\pi$.
-By uniqueness of the flow it follows that $\pi\circ\widetilde{\varphi}_t=\varphi_t\circ\pi.$ \end{proof} What follows is an analogue of the result of Abreu and Macarini on preserving non-displaceability under symplectic reduction.
-For the proof see \cite[Proposition 3.2]{abreumacarini}. \begin{proposition} Let $\varphi\in Ham(M,\omega)$ and let $\widetilde{\varphi}\in Cont_0(V,\xi)$ be the lift of $\varphi$ given by the previous Lemma.
-Let $L\subset M$ be any Lagrangian toric fiber and $\widetilde{L}=\pi^{-1}(L)\subset V$ corresponding pre-Lagrangian toric fiber.
-If $\varphi(L)\cap L=\emptyset$ then $\widetilde{\varphi}(\widetilde{L})\cap\widetilde{L}=\emptyset.$ Equivalently, if $\widetilde{L}\subset V$ is non-displaceable then $L=\pi(\widetilde{L})\subset M$ is non-displaceable. \end{proposition} \begin{remark} Using McDuff's method of probes (\cite{mcduff}) one can show that any compact toric symplectic manifold contains uncountably many displaceable Lagrangian toric fibers.
-Therefore a contact manifold whose all pre-Lagrangian toric fibers are non-displaceable (like $T^n\times\mathbb{S}^{n-1}$) cannot be a prequantization of any compact toric symplectic manifold. \end{remark} \begin{corollary} If $L\subset M$ is a stem, then $\pi^{-1}(L)\subset V$ is a (contact) stem. \end{corollary} \begin{remark} In \cite{BormanZapolsky} Borman and Zapolsky showed that a prequantizaion of any even monotone toric symplectic manifold (with the symplectic form scaled appropriately) admits a monotone quasimorphism with the vanishing property.
-Therefore, by Remark \ref{stem}, the stem in such prequantization is unique and non-displaceable. \end{remark} \begin{example} The central fiber in $\mathbb{CP}^{d-1}$, Clifford torus is proved to be non-displaceable (Cho-Poddar \cite{ChoPoddar}).
-On the other hand, using method of probes, introduced by McDuff \cite{mcduff}, it can be shown that all other Lagrangian toric fibers in $\mathbb{CP}^{d-1}$ are displaceable.
+\begin{remark} According to the definition given by Entov and Polterovich in \cite{entpol}, a Lagrangian toric fiber in a symplectic toric manifold is a {\bf stem} if any other Lagrangian toric fiber is displaceable.
+Translating to the contact setting one obtains the following definition: a pre-Lagrangian toric fiber is a (contact) stem if every other pre-Lagrangian toric fiber is displaceable.
+From Proposition \ref{lift.preq} we see that if $L\subset M$ is a stem, then $\pi^{-1}(L)\subset V$ is a stem.
+While in the symplectic setting a stem, if it exists, is unique and non-displaceable (\cite{entpol}), in the contact setting this is not necessarily true.
+In $\mathbb{S}^{2d-1}$ and $\T^k\times \S^{2d+k-1},$ $d\geq2$, every pre-Lagrangian toric fiber is a stem and none of them is non-displaceable (see Section \ref{displace not ord}).
+However, as was proved by Borman and Zapolsky, in the family of contact toric manifolds admitting a monotone quasimorphism with the vanishing property stems behave as in the symplectic case: if a stem exists then it is unique and non-displaceable (see Corollary 1.19 and Corollary 1.11 in \cite{BormanZapolsky}).
+The prequantization of any even monotone symplectic toric manifold (with the symplectic form scaled appropriately) admits such a quasimorphism (see Theorem 1.3. in \cite{BormanZapolsky}). \eor \end{remark} \begin{example} The central fiber in $\mathbb{CP}^{d-1}$, the Clifford torus is proved to be non-displaceable (Cho-Poddar \cite{ChoPoddar}).
+On the other hand, using the method of probes, it can be shown that all other Lagrangian toric fibers in $\mathbb{CP}^{d-1}$ are displaceable.
 Therefore the Clifford torus is a stem.
-By Corollary \ref{corollary stem} the pre-images of the Clifford torus in $\mathbb{S}^{2d-1}$, $\mathbb{RP}^{2d-1}$ and $L_p^{2d-1}=\mathbb{RP}^{2d-1}/ \bb{Z}_p$ (under prequantization map) are also stems.
+By Remark \ref{stem} the pre-images of the Clifford torus in $\mathbb{S}^{2d-1}$, $\mathbb{RP}^{2d-1}$ and $L_p^{2d-1}=\mathbb{S}^{2d-1}/ \bb{Z}_p$ (under the prequantization map) are also stems.
 However their displaceability properties are very different.
-The real projective space admits a monotone quasimorphism with the vanishing property and therefore its stem is non-displaceable.
-It is expected, though not yet proved, that all lens spaces also admit such quasimorphism.
-That would imply that preimage of Clifford torus in any $L_p^{2d-1}$ is non-displaceable.
-In the case of $\mathbb{S}^{2d-1}$ preimage of Clifford torus is displaceable as shown in Theorem \ref{first theorem} (even though $\mathbb{S}^{2d-1}$ does not admit a monotone quasimorphism with the vanishing property). \end{example}
+The real projective space admits a monotone quasimorphism with the vanishing property and therefore its stem is non-displaceable \cite{BormanZapolsky}.
+It is expected that all lens spaces also admit such quasimorphism (\cite{GKPS} in preparation).
+That would imply that the preimage of the Clifford torus in any $L_p^{2d-1}$ is also non-displaceable.
+In the case of $\mathbb{S}^{2d-1},$ the preimage of the Clifford torus is displaceable as shown in Proposition \ref{displace sphere}.
+Absence of a non-displaceable pre-Lagrangian toric fiber also implies that $\mathbb{S}^{2d-1}$ does not admit a monotone quasimorphism with the vanishing property (see Theorem 1.14. in \cite{BormanZapolsky}). \end{example}